 Love built the foundation.
 Put love first.
 Choose love.

-Besides one-on-one private sessions, Joanna Kennedy and the Center for Greater Loving have a variety of workshops and events coming up this fall focused on conscious intimacy, love and sexuality.
-See our great list of upcoming events!
+Besides one-on-one private sessions, Joanna has a variety of workshops and events coming up this fall focused on conscious intimacy, love and sexuality.
+See her great list of upcoming events!